novalegra/diabetes-risk-analysis/README.md

 Run `deactivate` to stop the environment.

 ## Using the Tools
-### Identifying abnormal doses
+### File Formatting & Information
-Run `optimized_analysis_pipeline.py` to process an export of Tidepool data and identify the outliers in the data.
+`optimized_analysis_pipeline.py` can process an export of Tidepool data and identify the outliers in the data.
 Currently, this export must include CGM data and insulin dosing data.
 More specifically, the following columns should be present in the data:

 #### Columns:
 "type" (type of data: CBG, basal, bolus, etc)